In this article

 This report is where you begin to define the value of this audience profile.
-It's a good practice to check the size of the audience segment, these are the unique users you are profiling.
-This report will highlight how often your users visit as well as the volume of pageviews and how much time is spent per visit or month.
+It's a good practice to check the size of the audience cohort, these are the unique users you are profiling.
+This report will highlight how often your users visit as well as the volume of Pageviews and how much time is spent per visit or per month.

 What's the gender split?
 Which age brackets are most significant?